[Iwate Prefecture] 7 famous waters in Iwate Prefecture! Sweetfish and salmon swim upstream in the famous water that flows through the city!

 Morioka City is a treasure trove of drinkable "famous water"

-Morioka City is located in a basin where tributaries such as the Kitakami River, Nakatsu River, and Shizukuishi River flow, and underground water flows from the mountains on all sides, and there is a lot of spring water called ``Shimizu''.
+Morioka City is located in a basin where tributaries such as the Kitakami River, Nakatsu River, and Shizukuishi River flow, and where underground water flows from the mountains on all sides, and is home to many springs of water called "clear water."

-Some of these springs are not maintained or have dried up, but the fresh water we will introduce next is a famous spring water that is delicious and can still be drunk.
+Some of these springs are no longer maintained or have dried up, but the clean water we will introduce next is a delicious spring water that is still drinkable today

 INFORMATION